 The typical day as a penetration tester varies a lot.
 My day could involve any combination of the following:

 Prior to my career in cybersecurity, I worked as a financial advisor with a Fortune 500 financial services company.
 As a CERTIFIED FINANCIAL PLANNER™ professional, I acted as a fiduciary that identified investment strategies for clients that best fit their goals.
+I always joke that I truly got my start in security in this role because the essence of the job required me to social engineer families and persuade them to change their investment behaviors.